samrajuadapt/mobile-ticket/README.md

     "gateway_certificate_is_valid": {
         "value": "true",
         "description": "Flag indicating the configured SSL certificate in the API gateway is a valid.
 This setting is active only if 'gateway_has_certificate' is true.
 This must be set to 'false' if API gateway is configured with a self signed certificate "
-    }
+    },
+    "embed_iFrame": {
+        "value": "false",
+        "description": "Flag indicating the enable or disable X-FRAME-OPTIONS in http header to block iframe" }
 }
 ```